 Often families pass out math fact sheets or grammar drill sheets to be completed.
-Usually these only take a couple of minutes for the children to complete.
+Usually, these only take a couple of minutes for the children to complete.
 If your kids are close in age, you can all use the same sheets.
-If your children’s ages are widespread, then use age appropriate sheets.
+If your children’s ages are widespread, then use age-appropriate sheets.

 Science can be studied through nature study or Marci’s Backyard Science.
 It’s easy to bring a bit of nature inside to study in the warmth of your home.
 Encourage the kids to sketch and notebook about what they’re studying.

-How to Start Morning Time
+A Quick Guide to Morning Time

-The best way to start a morning time liturgy for your own family is to keep it short and sweet.
+The best way to start a morning-time liturgy for your own family is to keep it short and sweet.
 The long, detailed routines of other families may be where you’d love to end up.
 But start by creating the habit of sitting down first thing in the morning with a short routine.

-Read a chapter of your favorite read aloud.
+Read a chapter of your favorite read-aloud.
 Pull out chalk pastels so the kids do a bit of artwork while you read.
 Listen to good music, recite and memorize poetry.
 The options are yours.

 So choose a few subjects to start and go from there.
 Remember that you can also alternate subjects throughout the week.
 You don’t have to complete memorization, grammar, and science every single day.